tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     defaults.pcm.device 3
     defaults.ctl.card 0

-> HDMI Multi-channel PCM output does not work (Intel)
+> HDMI multi-channel PCM output does not work (Intel)

 As of Linux 3.1 multi-channel PCM output through HDMI with a Intel card (Intel Eaglelake, IbexPeak/Ironlake,SandyBridge/CougarPoint and